United States of America

 California Travel Guide

 The land of movie stars and make believe, California occupies the imagination of the entire world.
-Dreams of swaying palm trees lining manicured Beverly Hills boulevards with enormous mansions, sunny beach boardwalks with fun fairs and rollerbladers, scenic highways skirting dramatic coastal drop-offs, and secluded paths meandering through groves of giant redwood trees are all part of the magic of this wildly popular state.
+Palm-tree-lined Beverly Hills boulevards with enormous mansions, sunny beach boardwalks with funfairs and rollerbladers, scenic highways skirting dramatic coastal drop-offs, and secluded paths meandering through groves of giant redwood trees are all part of the magic of this wildly popular state.

-For many people, a holiday in California means visiting the Hollywood-focused in Los Angeles, including a wide variety of activities ranging from the rides at Universal Studios, to posing for pictures at the Hollywood Wax Museum, to hunting down celebrity grave sites for Bing Crosby and Natalie Wood.
+For many people, a holiday in California means visiting Hollywood in Los Angeles, including a wide variety of activities ranging from the rides at Universal Studios to hunting down celebrity grave sites for Bing Crosby and Natalie Wood.

 Southern California is also famous for its many theme parks, like Six Flags, Knott's Berry Farm, and of course Disneyland.
 From there, many travellers take a quick drive down the 101 Highway to San Diego, for family-friendly attractions like Sea World and the San Diego Zoo.